runemadsen/rune.js/index.md

 ```

 Polygons are important because most shapes can be converted to polygons by using the `toPolygon()` function (except the path shape where you need to use `toPolygons()`).

+You can find a lot more example code in [the form examples](http://printingcode.runemadsen.com/examples/#form).

 ### Paths